linkspreed/log/README.md

 ## All changes that we will make from 12.07.2022 will appear here ...

+### 16.07.2023 (announcement L2B)
+- 🚀 Exciting news!
+We're currently working on our L2B Landing Page to make it even more amazing! 🌟 Stay tuned for some awesome updates.
+Have any suggestions or specific features you'd like to see?
+Share your thoughts with us! ✨🤔 #L2B #WebDesign

 ### 16.07.2023 (announcement SkyUp)
 - 🔝 Our team is rocking it with #SkyUp project! ✨✈️ Stay tuned for some exciting updates soon.
 Want to know more about our progress?
 Share your thoughts below! 😄👇 #ProjectSkyUp #Aviation #Innovation